Dr Jorg Taubel

 Graduating in medicine from the Goethe-Universitat in Frankfurt in 1987, Dr Taubel subsequently received a postgraduate MD in cardio-psychology in 1989 from the same university.
 He worked in clinical medicine in Germany and the UK and trained in clinical pharmacology in Berlin and Frankfurt before relocating to London in 1992 where he trained with Professor Brian Prichard at St George’s University London between 1995 and 2001.

-Dr Taubel is a Fellow of the Faculty of Pharmaceutical Medicine of the Royal Colleges of Physicians of the United Kingdom and the Institute of Directors (IOD).
+Dr Taubel is a Fellow of the European Society of Cardiology, the Faculty of Pharmaceutical Medicine of the Royal Colleges of Physicians of the United Kingdom, the Royal Society of Medicine and the Institute of Directors (IOD).
 He is a Regent in the Arbeitsgemeinschaft Angewandte Humanpharmakologie (AGAH).
-He is a member of the (British) Association for Human Pharmacology in the Pharmaceutical Industry (AHPPI) and the Royal Society of Medicine.
-His international memberships include the Japanese Society of Clinical Pharmacology and Therapeutics (JSCPT) and the American College of Clinical Pharmacology (ACCP).
+He is a member of the (British) Association for Human Pharmacology in the Pharmaceutical Industry (AHPPI) and the European Federation for Exploratory Medicines Development (EUFEMED).
+His international memberships include the Japanese Society of Clinical Pharmacology and Therapeutics (JSCPT), the American Society of Clinical Pharmacology and Therapeutics (ASCPT), the American College of Clinical Pharmacology (ACCP) and the Drug Information Association (DIA).

 He teaches on the AGAH course in Basic Pharmacology in Germany and an internal training program for junior doctors working at Richmond Pharmacology enrolled in Higher Medical Training in Pharmaceutical Medicine.
 He is actively participating in discussions to set up a pan-European training scheme for principal investigators jointly with the Faculty of Pharmaceutical Medicine currently involving societies in the UK, France, Belgium and Germany.
 He is an appraiser in the Faculty of Pharmaceutical Medicine.